jvujnovic/AetherLife/legal/privacy_policy.md

 - **Google AdMob**: Displays banner ads.
 AdMob may collect non-personal data, including the device’s advertising ID (GAID or IDFA), to serve personalized or contextual ads.
 You can opt out of personalized ads via your device settings.

 - **Meta Audience Network**: Used to display ads through mediation.
 Meta Audience Network may collect device identifiers (such as the Advertising ID, Android ID, IDFA, or other device information) to deliver ads, limit ad frequency, detect fraud, and measure ad performance.
 For more details, see the [Meta Privacy Policy](https://www.facebook.com/privacy/policy).

+- **ironSource (LevelPlay Mediation)**: Used to manage and serve ads from multiple ad networks. ironSource may collect device identifiers (such as Advertising ID, Android ID, IDFA) to deliver ads, perform frequency capping, detect fraud, and measure ad performance.
+For more details, see the [ironSource Privacy Policy](https://developers.is.com/ironsource-mobile/air/ironsource-mobile-privacy-policy/).

 - **Firebase Analytics**: Used to understand user interaction with the App.
 Data collected is aggregated and anonymous.